 While most birds can be microchipped, and many larger or rarer birds are, the practice is generally less common for winged pets than for dogs and cats.
 To check for a microchip, take the bird to your local vet who will be able to conduct a scan.
 If a microchip is found and the details are correct, the owner will be contacted and arrangements can be made for collection.

 If the bird isn’t microchipped, you can try to find the owner through the advanced Australia-wide network of Lost Pet Finders.
-First, look through the Pet Gallery to see if a lost bird matching the description of the one you have found has been registered.
+First, look through our Pet Gallery to see if a lost bird matching the description of the one you have found has been registered.
 If it has, you can easily contact the owner and give them the happy news.
 If not, you can create a listing and Lost Pet Finders will set to work trying to locate the owner with maximum practicality and efficiency.

 Lost Pet Finders utilises a broad network of pet professionals, volunteers and members of the general public all across Australia, which is particularly effective for reuniting birds and their owners, given the distance a bird can travel before it is found.
 Lost Pet Finders also targets the public through diverse methods of communication, including telephone, SMS, email and social media, to ensure pet alerts have real impact, and generate as many happy endings as possible.